 Monini S.p.A. has 7 modern packaging lines, with a daily average bottling capacity of 200,000 litres, and a maximum capacity of 260,000 litres over 24 hours.
-They allow the oil to be bottled in 100ml, 250ml, 500ml, 1L, 3L, and 5L containers, in order to satisfy the various needs of the market.

-Every packaging line is equipped with video cameras, which systematically detect any foreign bodies present within the containers, monitor the presence of the label and cap, and verify the production batch and the oil level of each single container.
+These lines allow the oil to be bottled in 100 ml, 250 ml, 500 ml, 1 L, 3 L, and 5 L containers, in order to satisfy the various needs of the market.
+Every packaging line is equipped with video cameras, which systematically detect any foreign bodies in the containers, monitor the presence of the label and cap, and verify the production batch and the oil level of every single container.

-Finally, ultra-modern automatic laserguided shuttles transfer the pallets of packaged oil to the warehouse, where they will await final shipment.
+State of the art automatic laser-guided shuttles transfer the pallets of packaged oil to the warehouse, where they are stored awaiting to be shipped.

-DISTRIBUTION AND USE PHASE

-The final stages of the product's life cycle
+DISTRIBUTION AND USE PHASE The final stages of the product's life cycle